paul-wolf/strgen/README.txt

 -  The user can easily modify the specification (template) with minimal effort without the fear of introducing hard-to-test code paths.

--  Modifications to the template are simpler and far less error prone than writing all the code necessary to implement changes in a random string specification

 -  It covers a broader set of use cases: unique ids, persistent unique filenames, test data, etc.

--  The template syntax is very easy to learn for anyone familiar with regular expressions while being much simpler.
+-  The template syntax is easy to learn for anyone familiar with regular expressions while being much simpler.

 -  It supports unicode.

--  It works on Python 2.6, 2.7 and 3.
+-  It works on Python 2.6, 2.7 and 3.x.

 -  It proposes a standard way of expressing common requirements, like "a password shall have 6 - 20 characters of which at least one must be a